ghrlt/writing-forever/README.md

 # Writing Forever...

-This program will let you being displayed as writing on Instagram for ever!
+This program will let you being displayed as typing on Instagram, for ever!

 ## How?
 The script is Selenium based and will mimic a user going to dm, and start writing..